 International Regional Advisors

-International Regional Advisor, The Americas
+International Regional Advisor, the Americas

-• Danny David Jonigk
+• Professor Danny David Jonigk

 International Regional Advisor, Europe